 Essential ingredients

 While fresh ingredients such as the tomato-like tomatillo can be tricky to find, they’ll give your salsa the perfect balance between sweetness, freshness and authenticity.
 Tinned tomatillos are also available.
-For simpler dishes, you could try cooking up chopped tomatoes, onions, garlic and chipotle paste with readily available pinto beans for an authentic side dish.
+For simpler dishes, try cooking up chopped tomatoes, onions, garlic and chipotle paste with readily available pinto beans for an authentic side dish.

-So, think of modern Mexican as the hot link between America’s Deep South and the other countries of Latin America.
+So, think of modern Mexican as the hot link between America’s deep south and the other countries of Latin America.
 Add to that the Spanish heritage of Mexico, mix in some traditional European techniques and some untapped flavour combinations and there is no end to the twists and turns you can take with Mexican cuisine.

 Find out more about Trends on Plate